 Huda is the oldest of twelve children, the daughter of respected Palestinian educators, and an aunt to twenty-two nieces and nephews.
 Born in Jerusalem, she has traveled extensively in Europe and the Middle East, lived for six years in the U.S., and now resides in Hebron.

 Digital Communications Manager

 Nick is the Digital Communications Manager for the Alliance for Middle East Peace (ALLMEP), where he oversees digital marketing and outreach activities in support of ALLMEP and its member organizations.
 Before joining ALLMEP, he worked as a graphic designer and communications professional for the International Center for Religion & Diplomacy.
 He has also worked on major design contracts for digital marketing agencies in Milwaukee, Wisconsin and Denver, Colorado.
 He holds a B.A. in Religious Studies from St. Norbert College, as well as M.A.s from Yale University in Theology and Georgetown University in Arab/Islamic Studies.
-He is currently pursuing a professional certificate in Digital Marketing from Northwestern’s Kellogg School of Management.
+He also holds a professional certificate in Digital Marketing from Northwestern’s Kellogg School of Management.
 Nick is an avid rock climber, fiction novelist, and visual artist.

 Regional Program Manager